AndBible/docs-wiki/Code-contributions.md

 ## Contributing code

-- Preferrably write new code in Kotlin (i.e. if you need to create new file, create Kotlin file)
 - Consider writing unit tests (whether it is very important or not depends on the type of code you write)
 - Run tests and fix any that happen to be broken after your improvements
 - Create pull request towards master branch

+# Code style guide

+- Do not write too long lines (120 characters should be your guide)
+- Preferrably write new code in Kotlin (i.e. if you need to create new file, create Kotlin file)

 ## Building new jsword.jar for And Bible
 - See instructions at [jsword-tweaks](https://github.com/AndBible/jsword-tweaks) repository